 Resettlement Policy Framework (RPF).
 A policy framework needs to be prepared if the extent and location of resettlement cannot be known at appraisal because the project has multiple components, as typically happens in projects with financial intermediaries or multiple subprojects.
 The policy framework establishes resettlement objectives and principles, organizational arrangements, and funding mechanisms for any resettlement operation that may be necessary during project implementation.
 The framework also assesses the institutional capability to design, implement, and oversee resettlement operations.
 Resettlement Action Pan (RAP).
 All projects that entail involuntary resettlement require a RAP.
 "The scope and level of detail of the resettlement plan vary with the magnitude and complexity of resettlement" (OP 4.12, Annex A, para.
 2).RAP is location-specific and comprehensive action plan including preliminary studies (socio-economic assessment, sociological survey, census, valuation of impacts, and consultation with affected persons), a set of compensation/mitigation measures for each affected person/household, and detailed implementation plan with indication of responsible parties and schedule.

-The WB Policy on Involuntary Resettlement, as defined in the OP/BP 4.12, is based on the following principles:

-- Involuntary resettlement is to be avoided or at least minimized. - Compensation/Rehabilitation provisions provide affected persons with opportunity to improve, or at least restore, pre-project incomes and living standards. - Affected Persons should be fully informed and consulted on Land Acquisition and Resettlement compensation options. - Affected Persons' socio-cultural institutions should be supported/used as much as possible. - Compensation will be paid at replacement cost to affected persons, without deduction for depreciation or any other purpose. - Lack of legal title should not be a bar to compensation or alternative forms of assistance as needed to achieve policy objectives. - Particular attention should be paid to households headed by women and other vulnerable groups. - Land Acquisition and Resettlement should be conceived and executed as a part of the project, and the full costs of compensation should be included in project costs and benefits.

-• Compensation and resettlement subsidies will be fully provided prior to clearance of right of way/ ground leveling and demolition.
+- (iii) The WB Policy on Involuntary Resettlement, as defined in the OP/BP 4.12, is based on the following principles: - Involuntary resettlement is to be avoided or at least minimized. - Compensation/Rehabilitation provisions provide affected persons with opportunity to improve, or at least restore, pre-project incomes and living standards. - Affected Persons should be fully informed and consulted on Land Acquisition and Resettlement compensation options. - Affected Persons' socio-cultural institutions should be supported/used as much as possible. - Compensation will be paid at replacement cost to affected persons, without deduction for depreciation or any other purpose. - Lack of legal title should not be a bar to compensation or alternative forms of assistance as needed to achieve policy objectives. - Particular attention should be paid to households headed by women and other vulnerable groups. - Land Acquisition and Resettlement should be conceived and executed as a part of the project, and the full costs of compensation should be included in project costs and benefits. - Compensation and resettlement subsidies will be fully provided to project-affected persons prior to beginning of civil works and prior to the occurrence of any resettlement impacts. - (iv) Under Georgian legislation/regulation, legal and legalizable owners are eligible for compensation, whereas under OP 4.12 non-registered and non-legalizable land users are also eligible to receive compensation for resettlement, lost assets or livelihoods.
+World Bank's policy on Involuntary Resettlement covers: (i) the economic rehabilitation of all affected persons and households (AP/AH) including those who do not have legal/formal rights on assets acquired by a project; (ii) the provision of indemnities for loss of business and income, (iii) and the provision of special allowances covering AP/AH expenses during the resettlement process or covering the special needs of severely affected or vulnerable AP/AHs.
+In addition, Georgian legislation does not require any specific measure regarding the need to prepare RAPs based on extensive public consultations.